Our School Curriculum

 The children will be asked to investigate ideas, dissemble and evaluate objects.
 They will be taught how to build structures or components and will learn new skills.
 Finally the children will be asked to ‘design and make’ something based on knowledge and skills gained.
 Children will be asked to evaluate their work and the work of others; considering what improvements could be made.

 Children are taught to make and use a range of joins and mechanisms, and how to choose and use a variety of materials e.g. wood, card, paper, food, clay, together with appropriate tools.
-Time is taken to familiarise the children with the tools.
+Time is taken to familiarise the children with the safe use of a range of tools.
 The safe use of the equipment is stressed at all times.

 Children cook regularly in school.
 Classes are also offered the opportunity to join ‘Let’s Get Cooking’ after school club during the course of the school year.